ArilessTir/breast-pred/README.md

 	-AI which contain the code of the API and the ML model

-	-Front which contain the code of a simple react project which asking the API
+	-Front which contain the code of react project which asking the API

 ### How to run this project ?
 ```bash